 - Abnormally high or abnormally low thyroid hormone levels

 - If advised by your doctor, eat a special diet.
 Your doctor may want you on a special low iodine diet prior to the procedure.
 This may help your procedure to be more successful.

 - Talk to your doctor about your medications.
-Some thyroid hormone medicine should be discontinued up to 4 weeks before the procedure.
-Other medications used to treat hyperthyroidism should be discontinued 5-7 days before the procedure.
+Some thyroid hormone medications should be discontinued up to 4 weeks before the procedure.
+Other medications used to treat hyperthyroidism should be discontinued a minimum of 5-7 days before the procedure.